mhartington/nvim-typescript/README.md

 ## Limitation

 If no completion is happening, please be sure to have a Typescript syntax file in your RTP.
 Neovim does not include a default syntax for Typescript, so be sure to include one.
-A popular syntax file for Typescript is [yats.vim](https://github.com/HerringtonDarkholme/yats.vim)
+A popular syntax file for Typescript is [yats.vim](https://github.com/HerringtonDarkholme/yats.vim).
+Running nvim-typescript with no syntax file could lead to unexpected behavior.

 ## Open Open Source, or how to make this everyone's code